vitorvsv/vitorvsv/README.md

 ###  Hi there 👋!
 Welcome to my :octocat: profile

 - ⚡ Passionate about technologies.
-- 💻 My last job was working on Tech Lead at [CAF](https://www.caf.io/)
+- 💻 My last job was working as Tech Lead at [CAF](https://www.caf.io/)
 - 🚀 I am always looking to improve my knowledge in:
   - Typescript/NodeJS
   - React